roman-milk/roman-milk.github.io/office-girls.md

  Jason finished the task on the four women and lowered their feet knowing they were feeling the strain of the ordeal.
 He fitted a belt round each of their waists and unclipped each wrist from the chair arm to clip it to the belt.
 Now free of the chairs he helped each of them up and ushered them out through the bead curtain.
 They had no time to think or find out what he had been up to.
 What was the purpose of all that other than shaving them?
 With each step they felt the Chinese egg quivering inside.

  Walking back out onto the street they were more anxious than ever; with wrists now attached to their waists they were so very vulnerable to passing strangers.
 They looked at each other seeing the fear in the eyes but they couldn't talk to reassure each other.
 Still wearing the gags they were attracting attention so were glad to hobble into the waiting limo.
-Report_Story #2